The Spiral Staircase (1961 film)

 The Spiral Staircase is a 1961 American television film.
 It is a television adaptation of Ethel Lina White's novel Some Must Watch which was filmed in 1946 as The Spiral Staircase.
 It was directed by Boris Sagal.

 Plot summary

+Helen Warren is a beautiful, mute girl, due to a childhood trauma, who unfortunately becomes the target of a mysterious killer who preys on young women with disabilities.
+There are many suspects at the mansion, and Helen feels she is the next victim.
+Eventually, she discovers the killer's identity, and they come face to face.